 Different Types of Internet Connections

-Home internet plans have come a long way since 1985 when AOL (then known as Quantum Computer Services) launched its first consumer-targeted access.
+Wired and Wireless internet service plans have come a long way since 1985 when AOL (then known as Quantum Computer Services) launched its first consumer-targeted access.
 Nowadays there are six primary ways in which America gets on the net.

 Fiber to the home (FTTH) is quickly becoming the wave of the future when it comes to high speed internet plans.